sujitht-05/ENVORYX/README.md

 # 10. 🚨 Smart Environmental Alert Log

-EcoGuard provides a smart environmental alert system.
+Envoryx provides a smart environmental alert system.

 Alerts can be filtered according to severity: